 The school serves three villages - Wreningham, Ashwellthorpe and Fundenhall, which are situated approximately 4 miles south east of Wymondham.
 Wymondham is a thriving market town with a wide range of shops and leisure activities and has good links to Norwich and other parts of Norfolk.
-The high school in Wymondham has an excellent reputation and all children living in our catchment area are entitled to a place when they move to High School.
+All children living in our catchment area are entitled to a place in Wymondham High Academy.

-The three villages are part of the Upper Tas Valley Benefice that includes 6 Parishes -Ashwellthorpe, The Forncetts (Forncett End, Forncett St. Mary and St.Peter) Fundenhall, Hapton, Tacolneston and Wreningham.
+The three villages are part of the Upper Tas Valley Benefice that includes 6 Parishes - Ashwellthorpe, The Forncetts (Forncett End, Forncett St. Mary and St.Peter) Fundenhall, Hapton, Tacolneston and Wreningham.
 Wreningham, Ashwellthorpe and Fundenhall have some joint facilities such as the school, the playgroup and a social club.
 Each village has a good pub; Wreningham and Ashwellthorpe have village halls.

 The school is a Church of England Voluntary Controlled School because all rural schools were originally provided by the Church.
-Some still have very close ties with the church, depending on the diocese for some of their funding.
-We have a good relationship with the local parish.
-We follow the education department's guidelines for teaching Religious Education and for Assemblies which are of a mainly Christian nature.
+We still have close ties with the church and with the local parish.
+We follow the education department's guidelines for teaching Religious Education and for Collective Worship which are of a mainly Christian nature.

 We have four classes at present and feel that we are the perfect size for most children.
-Currently there are slightly more than 100 children in the school.
+Currently there are 113 children in the school.

 The original school buildings are Victorian and in good condition.
-The main school has been extended though the Key Stage 2 children remain in mobiles.
+The main school has been extended, though the Key Stage 2 children remain in mobiles.
 In 2011 we completed a building project to re-design the outdoor learning environment for the Early Years Foundation Stage, ensuring it is richly resourced with exciting play materials for our youngest children.
 This was opened by the Bishop of Thetford.
 In 2013 we completed a new teaching base adjacent to the main school building which we believe will be an invaluable additional space.
 We use the playing fields and the local area to extend learning opportunities for all the children.

-We believe that our small school, in a safe environment, where each child can be an individual, is the best possible start to a child's education.
+We believe our school is a safe environment, where each child can be an individual, and is the best possible start to a child's education.